MelonCave/meloncave.github.io/src/Journal.md

 * [Initating The Top Level GitHub Projects Framework](https://github.com/AncientGuy/PKM/tree/main/journal/2025-09-11.md)
 * [P.A.R.A.
 Foundations and Foam Notetaking IDE Extension](https://github.com/AncientGuy/PKM/tree/main/journal/2025-09-10.md)
 * [Rust For PKM Dev; Setting Up The mdBook Repository](https://github.com/AncientGuy/PKM/tree/main/journal/2025-09-09.md)

+Personal Knowledge Management (PKM) ... which some might dismiss as just more efficient notetaking and simply better organization of notes ... because [even a portion of that topic](https://ancientguy.github.io/PKM/2.Areas/00PKMSystems.html) is *worth the effort* to master.
+Better note organization and even small gains in proficiency in the development of skills for things like summary automation pays one back quicky over very little time.

+A big portion of the payback from investing time in development of PKM is in the improvement of how one is aware of how one thinks oneself. *It's not only important to know what one doesn't know, it's important to know something about one's limits in beginning to fathom new waves of information, eg* ***it is vitally important to shut off certain streams of noise entirely*** -- **one needs to understand why certain kinds of noise is so deleterious!**

 ### 100-Day Foundational Devlopment BEFORE PKM